SpydrCS/ES_PROJECT/README.md

 ## Main Features
  - Canteen information -
-Show service hours, price, number of people in the canteen, menus. allows you to select the food consumed and a valuation.
+Show service hours, price, number of people in the canteen, menus. allows you to select the food consumed and a valuation (1-5 stars + a commentary).

 ## Required API's
 - Mobile GPS.